NikhilKshub/Nebula-OS/README.md

 ## AI Usage
 I used AI during the development of Nebula OS, but the application itself does not use an AI API.
 I used ChatGPT and Gemini at different points as development assistants.
 They were mainly useful for:

-Brainstorming ideas and features
+- Brainstorming ideas and features
-Helping me implement features like the Singularity feature , vinyl animation in music app Explaining JavaScript and browser APIs when I got stuck Finding bugs and suggesting fixes
+- Helping me implement features like the Singularity effect and vinyl animation in the music app
+- Explaining JavaScript and browser APIs when I got stuck
+- Finding bugs and suggesting fixes
-Reviewing parts of the code
+- Reviewing parts of the code
-Helping with refactoring and cleanup
+- Helping with refactoring and cleanup

-AI also suggested code in some parts of the project.
-Which i was able to use but in many of them it was either not working perfectly with the other codes in the files , sometimes showing console errors , getting stuck on animation and other things so i had to solve it somehow also taking the help of the AI so no more errors get created
+AI also suggested code for some parts of the project.
+I was able to use some of those suggestions, but sometimes they did not always work correctly with the rest of my code.
+Some caused console errors, broke animations, or needed changes to fit the existing project.
+I had to test the suggestions, debug the problems, and adapt the code to make everything work together.

-The design direction, feature decisions, how the applications should behave, the visual style, and the final integration and testing were decisions I made while building the project.
-Though there were designs/animations , features that were suggested by the AI but I was the one deciding what to implement or not
+The design direction, feature decisions, application behavior, visual style, and final integration and testing were decisions I made while building the project.
+AI suggested some ideas and implementations, but I decided what to keep, change, or remove.

-AI was a great help for me helping me figure out animations , solving bugs that were causing problems , helping brainstorm features/app ideas and other thing
+AI was a great help in figuring out animations, solving bugs, brainstorming features and app ideas, and understanding parts of the code.
 I am including this section because I think it is more useful to be clear about where AI helped rather than pretending I never used it.
+The finished application does not use OpenAI, Gemini, or any other AI API.
+It runs as a normal client-side website.

 ## License
 [MIT](LICENSE) — free to use, modify, and distribute.